Huelse/SEAL-Python/README.md

 1. ImportError: undefined symbol

-   Build a shared SEAL library `cmake . -D SEAL_LIB_BUILD_TYPE=Shared`, and get the `libseal.so`
+   Build a shared SEAL library `cmake . -DBUILD_SHARED_LIBS=ON`, and get the `libseal.so`,

-   then change the lib path in `setup.py` or `src/CMakeLists.txt`, and rebuild.
+   then change the path in `setup.py`, and rebuild.

-2. ImportError: libseal.so.3.4 cannot find
+2. ImportError: libseal.so... cannot find

    a. `sudo ln -s /path/to/libseal.so  /usr/lib`